 To celebrate this outstanding career Grub Street is delighted to be publishing his new title La Cuisine des 5 Saisons in English.
 This beautiful book is about his recipes and his work as a chef and for the first time makes his dishes accessible for home cooks.£25.00read more >

-Cooking Like Mummyji was first published to great acclaim and garnered thousands of loyal fans in 2003 but has been unavailable for almost 10 years.
-It won the Jeremy Round Award for Best First Book at the Guild of Food Writers Awards and was short-listed for Best Book at the Glenfiddich Awards.
+Cooking Like Mummyji was first published to great acclaim in 2003 and garnered thousands of loyal fans, but has been unavailable for almost 10 years.
+This bestseller won the Jeremy Round Award for Best First Book at the Guild of Food Writers Awards and was short-listed for Best Book at the Glenfiddich Awards.

 Joan, Josep and Jordi Roca

 El Celler de Can Roca is the three Michelin starred Catalan restaurant in Spain which was opened in 1986 by the Roca brothers, Joan, Josep and Jordi.
 In 2015, it was once again named the best restaurant in the world by the Restaurant magazine.